watertap-org/watertap/docs/technical_reference/unit_models/electroNP_ZO.rst

    * electricity intensity
    * dosage of magnesium chloride per phosphorus removal

-There are 1 degree of freedom for each solute in a given property model:
+There is 1 degree of freedom for each solute in a given property model:

    * inlet solute concentration